rackerlabs/technical-blog/_posts/2015-06-14-Docker-CoreOS-Fleet.md

   nova list
   ```

- * In the above steps, we should have created 4 CoreOs servers which are in a cluster.
+ * In the above steps, we should have created four CoreOs servers, which are in a cluster.
 The discovery URL we passed in Cloudinit binds them to the cluster and starts the required services like etcd and fleet.

- * Now, lets play with CoreOS, etcd and Fleet.
-This should list all 4 machines in the cluster.
-Fleet is a distributed cluster management tool.
-It relies on etcd, which is a distributed key value store for operation.
+ * Now, lets play with CoreOS, etcd, and Fleet.
+This should list all four machines in the cluster.
+Fleet, a distributed cluster management tool, relies on etcd, which is a distributed key value store for operation.
 It also works with systemd files and behaves like a distributed systemd in a multi-node setup.

   ```
   nova ssh core01 --network=public